 1. Repellent Sprays

-Repellent sprays are a common choice because they are so easy to use.
+Repellent sprays are one of the most popular choices because they are so easy to use.
 Natural sprays can contain capsaicin from chili peppers, peppermint, eucalyptus, garlic, and citrus oils.
 These are supposed to be smells that squirrels dislike.
-Sprayed on garden beds or bird feeders, they are supposed to fend off squirrels.
+Sprayed on garden beds or bird feeders, they are meant to deter squirrels.
 These sprays have limited use as wind, rain, and time reduce their efficacy.
-In addition, squirrels are dogged creatures and will put up with these scents until they fade.
+In addition, squirrels are tenacious creatures and will tolerate these scents until they fade.

 It’s important to note that there are no specific squirrel poisons available, as poisoning squirrels is illegal.